Subscribe

 Testing product-market fit

-Ok, so how do you test product-market fit?
+OK, so how do you do product-market fit testing?
 First of all, get your product ready.
-MVP is good, but you can go with what you have, a prototype can work.
+MVP is nice-to-have, but a prototype can work, too.
 Make sure you know what buyer personas you target.

 If you want to test more than one hypothesis at once, you can set campaigns with different positioning points.
-Be careful with that option, as it requires more experience.
+But be careful with that option, as it requires additional experience.

 So what do you need from the customers?

-Second, you need in-person interviews.
-Many people find it intimidating and end up talking to the users they already know, ending up with biased results.
-The customers for the survey need to be chosen randomly.
+Second, conduct in-person interviews.
+Many people find it intimidating and end up talking to the users they already know, leading to biased results.
+Survey participants need to be chosen randomly.
 You’d be surprised how many people are ready to dedicate some of their time to help you improve the product.

-The way of phrasing questions is important.
-You won’t get very valuable information if you ask what they love about the product.
-Instead focus on what is wrong, what could be improved.
-Ask them why you should not use the product.
+The way you phrase questions is also important.
+You won’t get any valuable information if you ask what people love about your product.
+Instead, focus on what is wrong, what could be improved.

 The process of achieving product-market fit is basically testing the value hypothesis.
 If the hypothesis proved to be right, the metrics are fine, you have the PMF.
 If that is not the case, you have to iterate, change the product or change the focus market.

-Changing the market might look like an easier option, but really you should be prepared to change both market and product, only if just slightly.
+Changing the market might look like an easier option, but you should also be prepared to change both market and product, only if just slightly.

 Finding or creating?
 Reaching the right audience